I’m going to be upfront about this: I am a recent convert to microfiber for chemical free cleaning. And you know what converts are like…

 In summary, the downside of microfiber cleaning clothes are that they are made from petrochemicals.
 But, so are your scrubbing brushes, synthetic sponges and more than likely, your white vinegar.
 Also, in my limited experience, the cheap ones wear out quickly, and wash down into the waterways.
 The better quality ones don’t seem to do this though.

 The upside is good ones last a long time, they work really well with nothing but water (most of the time), and consequently they make it easy to clean without harsh chemicals or even DIY cleaning products.
 So they can save you money and time, and they reduce your rubbish and recycling loads.

-Also, as I understand it, Enjo take their cloths back for recycling (though I have to admit this is hearsay, so feel free to correct me if I’m wrong) and Norwex cloths can be recycled in some areas – Brisbane, for one – but is not accepted everywhere (and they don’t take them back themselves).
+Also, as I understand it, Enjo take their cloths back for recycling (though I have to admit this is hearsay, so feel free to correct me if I’m wrong) and (edited 2015) Norwex now also take their cloths back for recycling – just talk to your Norwex consultant, when your cloths eventually wear out.

 Over to you:

-Do you use, or have your tried microfibre cloths for cleaning your house?
+Do you use, or have you tried microfibre cloths for cleaning your house?
 If so, what do you like or dislike about them?

 As usual, this post was shared over at Essentially Jess.